Jmateusribeiro/API-And-Web-Testing-RobotFramework/README.md

 - Tests that navigate through menus (web_test_navigate_menus.robot)
 - Tests that go directly to the desired page (web_test_direct_url.robot)

-The default browser in settings file is chrome (variable Browser)
+The default browser, declared in settings file, is chrome (variable Browser)

 But if one pass the option '--variable BROWSER:{browser}' in robot command, BROWSER is overwritten